jeroennoten/Laravel-AdminLTE/docs/sections/configuration/layout_and_styling.md

 - __`sidebar_scrollbar_click_scroll`__

   Enables/Disables the click scroll behavior of the sidebar scrollbar (clicking on the scrollbar track scrolls the sidebar).

+> [!Note]
+> The three `sidebar_scrollbar_*` options above configure the **OverlayScrollbars** instance that the package attaches to the `.sidebar-wrapper` element.
+That setup is emitted whenever the layout **has a left sidebar** (so it is skipped only on the [top navigation layout](#layout)) and the `assets.overlayscrollbars` resource is not disabled — it is **not** tied to the fixed sidebar mode.
+On top of that, the instance is not created when the viewport is **992 pixels wide or narrower**, to avoid interfering with touch scrolling on mobile devices, so the sidebar simply uses the native scrollbar there.
+>
+> The values are handed over to **OverlayScrollbars 2.x** verbatim, so they must be valid options of that library.

 - __`sidebar_nav_accordion`__